hismailbulut/Neoray/README.md

 ```

 Neoray doesn't need any additional configuration, but you
-can customize it however you want in your init.vim.
+can customize it in your init.vim.

 These are some options you can specify for now: